Chesterfield F.C. Women

 Chesterfield Football Club Women is an English women's football club based in Chesterfield, Derbyshire.
-The club currently play in the East Midlands Regional Women's League Division One North.
+The club currently play in the F.A.
+Women's National League Division One Midlands.

 History

-The club was formed in 2022 after a previous team of the same name unaffiliated with Chesterfield F.C. and became an independent club.
-In their first season, they finished second place in the Sheffield & Hallamshire Women's Football League and won promotion to the North East Regional Women's Football League.
+The club was formed in 2022 after a previous team of the same name affiliated with Chesterfield F.C., reverted back to their previous name of Chesterfield Ladies FC and continued as an independent team.

+In their first season, they finished in second place in the Sheffield & Hallamshire Women's Football League and won promotion to the North East Regional Women's Football League.

+For the 2025/26 season, Chesterfield FC Women and Chesterfield Ladies FC were both combined under the affiliation of Chesterfield F.C., the players forming a new Chesterfield FC Women's first team and development team, and also forming the basis of the Chesterfield FC Community Trust Team.

+Stadium

+Chesterfield FC Women play their home games at Debdale Sports Park, Mansfield Woodhouse.
+The club also play select matches at the SMH Group Stadium.